mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 instead.
 In both cases it is important that the QUIC connection cannot be identified as a substrate by an observer on the path.

-As existing proxying functions cannot be perform transparently the QUIC is used, the discovery of a proxy on path need to be explicit.
-In the simplest form of such discovery could include pre-configuration or via out-of-band signaling.
-The proxy can advertise it's existence when a client is connected to a network (DHCP), the client can get a white-listed proxy address when making first contact with the server (CNAME/IPaddress).
-In both cases the proxy need to have a routable address and name.
+With QUIC, the use of proxying functions cannot be done transparently.
+Instead, proxies needs to be explicity discoverable.
+The simplest form of such discovery could include pre-configuration or via out-of-band signaling.
+The proxy could also be discovered through advertisement when a client is connected to a network (for example, the Dynamic Host Configuration Protocol).
+Alternatively, the client could obtain a white-listed proxy address when making first contact with the server (CNAME/IPaddress).
+In both cases the proxy needs to have a routable address and name.

 # Contributors